 The Pax3 is very small.
 It fits into your hand with no difficulty and is designed to be used discreetly.

-The Pax 3 is a sleek, slender little vaporizer with a good hand feel.
-It has a stainless steel chamber and aluminum body.
-The aluminum body has a glossy coating which will leave fingerprints which are less noticeable on the lighter coloured models.
+The PAX 3 is a sleek, slender little vaporizer with a good hand feel.
+It has a stainless steel chamber and an aluminium body.
+The aluminium body has a glossy coating which will leave fingerprints which are less noticeable on the lighter coloured models.

-The Crafty is not an attractive unit and it has a plastic exterior which could be damaged with even a drop from a small height.
-However, the Crafty does have a cooling system built right into the unit, extending in to the mouthpiece which provides for that great smooth draw full of flavour which makes up for its chunky aesthetic.
+The Crafty is not an attractive unit and it has a plastic exterior that could be damaged with even a drop from a small height.
+However, the Crafty does have a cooling system built right into the unit, extending into the mouthpiece.
+This provides a great smooth draw full of flavour which makes up for its chunky aesthetic.

-Both the Pax 3 and the Crafty are single button operated and both have a Bluetooth app for controlling temperature, showing battery life and for the Crafty, dimming the lights on the unit.
-Both are really easy to use but there are features one may appreciate more or less that ease of use different for users.
+Both the PAX 3 and the Crafty are single button operated and both have a Bluetooth app for controlling temperature and showing battery life and.
+For the Crafty, the app dims the lights on the unit as well.
+Both are really easy to use for different reasons.